Adoption leave in the public service

 Adoption leave may be divided into two periods of at least 25 days each.

-You can request that the adoption leave succeed the 3-day leave for the arrival of a child placed for adoption.
+You can ask for adoption leave to succeed the 3 days leave for the arrival of a child placed for adoption.

-You must submit your request for adoption leave by mail to your department head.
+You must submit your request for adoption leave by mail to your head of department.

-You must indicate the child's arrival date and your expected dates of leave.
+You must indicate the child's arrival date and your projected leave dates.

 This leave cannot be denied.